Saturday, July 30, 2011

 TCM Diary: LURED, THE MALE ANIMAL, THIS COULD BE THE NIGHT, NOTHING SACRED

-Things get suspenseful, and then they get looser in that vein similar to Hitchcock where suspense doesn't slacken even as the wit and winks fly.
-Sanders' presence even makes it connected to REBECCA in its tale of an ordinary girl destined for bigger things due to her surplus of character.
-She can be charming as needed, well who can't?
-But she can also relax like a real woman right there onscreen, smoking and knocking back cakes with her big feet up.
-It's such a rare thing that when it's done right, like a whole new version of striptease, where fake personae come off as easily as nightgowns.
-Yeah, but anyone can take off their clothes, who can take off their mask all the way, to the hairy human animal beneath-- with a whole film crew and blazing hot lights breathing down your neck?
-Lucy, Babs, Bette, and Clara Bow, that's all.
-Boop Boop de Boop!
+Things get suspenseful, and then they get looser in that vein similar to Hitchcock's, where suspense doesn't slacken even as the wit and winks fly.
+Sanders' presence even makes it connected to REBECCA in its tale of an ordinary girl destined for ritzier things due to her surplus of character, figure and intellect, but best of all she starts out way tougher and more self-confident than Joan Fontaine.
+Ball can be charming as needed, well who can't?
+But she can also relax, like a real woman, right there onscreen, smoking and knocking back cakes with her big feet up on her day off.
+It's such a rare thing to see, a warts-and-all portrayal of a real live woman, unafraid to let it all hang out, that it's priceless to see.
+Like a whole new version of striptease, Ball's character can shed her fake personae as easily as a nightgown.
+Yeah, but anyone can take off their clothes!
+Who can take off their mask all the way, to the hairy human animal beneath, with a whole film crew and blazing hot lights breathing down your neck yet--and still be a knock-out?

 THE MALE ANIMAL

-With deep shadows from a roaring bonfire, the camera low his shadow large and Wellesian sinister, Eugene Pallette shouts "Fight!
-Fight!" while Henry Fonda and his acolyte look on aghast through round Leninish spectacles at the horror of mob mentality in action.
+With deep shadows from a roaring bonfire, the camera low, his shadow large and Wellesian sinister, crypto-fascist Eugene Pallette shouts "Fight!
+Fight!" while humanities prof Henry Fonda and his acolyte look through round Leninish spectacles, aghast at the horror of mob mentality in action.
 No, it's not TRIUMPH OF THE WILL, it's homecoming week at Beardsley College!
-Or wherever.
-The always durable and ready Jack Carson is the All-American football hero who dated English professor Fonda's wife before Fonda, and if you as a cinema blog-reading smartypants ever sneered at the sporting events of your college, city, or state, you'll enjoy THE MALE ANIMAL.
-It has a kind of Capra-ish ending with Fonda reading a letter from anarchist Vinzetti against massive public outcry, but it's hard to take such clear-cut fascism seriously when it comes from Eugene Palette, the wondrous bullfrog who played Fonda's dad in THE LADY EVE.
-He even get's the film's last and best line as they march in a parade in honor of Fonda and Palette notices a troublemaking lefty student isn't cheering, "What's the matter with you?" he barks.
+The always durable and ready Jack Carson is the All-American football hero who dated English professor Fonda's wife before Fonda, and if you, as a cinema blog-reading smartypants, ever sneered at the sporting events of your college, city, or state, you'll enjoy THE MALE ANIMAL.
+It has a kind of Capra-ish ending with Fonda reading a letter from anarchist Vinzetti against massive public outcry, but it's hard to take such clear-cut fascism seriously when it comes from Eugene Pallette, the wondrous bullfrog who played Fonda's dad in THE LADY EVE.
+Here it's dopey Fonda who's the smart one, but Palette get's the film's last and best line as they march in a parade in honor of Fonda and Pallette notices a troublemaking student isn't cheering, "What's the matter with you?" he barks.
 "You a fascist or something?"

 THIS COULD BE THE NIGHT